Oligoclonal Bands in CSF and Serum

-Use for assessment of multiple sclerosis.
-Detect unique IgG oligoclonal bands in cerebrospinal fluid (CSF) in conjunction with a matched serum specimen.
-Preferred test is Oligoclonal Band Profile (0080440).
+May be used in the assessment of multiple sclerosis to detect unique IgG oligoclonal bands in cerebrospinal fluid (CSF) in conjunction with a matched serum specimen.
+The preferred test to assess for multiple sclerosis is Oligoclonal Band Profile (0080440).

 Qualitative Isoelectric Focusing/Electrophoresis